We’ve all probably given bangs a go at least once.

 One easy way to style your curtain bangs without even the slightest bit of heat is by using creaseless clamps or clips.

-These clips are a godsend that have rubber or cloth pads in them to prevent your hair from bending with the metal.
+Used by stylists for hair setting, these creaseless hair clips are a godsend that have rubber or cloth pads in them to prevent your hair from bending with the metal.

 - Start with damp hair, separate each layer of your bangs.